Skip to main content

 What is the Pre-Collegiate Summer Scholars Program (PSSP) and do I have to participate?

 PSSP is a summer bridge program that assists incoming EOP/HEOP students in their transition to college.
 Students will take classes, participate in college and program activities, and get acclimated to Cornell.
-All incoming EOP/HEOP students must participate in; this is a requirement by SUNY for EOP and by the New York State Education Department.
+All incoming EOP/HEOP students must participate in; this is a requirement by SUNY for EOP and by the New York State Education Department for HEOP.

 Do I get credit for the classes I take during PSSP?